lfaoro/Cast/README.md

 Cast is an agent that lives in your system's
 [Status Menu](https://support.apple.com/en-mt/HT201956).
-Its purpose is to help you share information quick & easy with a *keyboard shortcut*, a *drag'n'drop* operation or in *2-clicks*.
+Its purpose is to help you share information quick & easy.

 Cast will seamlessly figure out the type of information you wish to share and automatically choose the appropriate service for you.
-You may customize the service you wish to use from a selection of available services.
+You may customize the sharing service you wish to use from a selection of available services.

+Cast will also help you shorten URLs very quickly using your preferred URL shortening service.

-Cast can queue up multiple streams of information and share them all at once extending the system's Pasteboard functionality
+~~Cast can queue up multiple streams of information and share them all at once extending the system's Pasteboard functionality~~

 ## Features available in v1.0
 - [x] Uploads data automatically
 - [x] Creates shortened download link
 - [x] The shortened link is automatically moved inside your Pasteboard (ready to paste)
-- [x] System Notification alerts containing links or errors
+- [x] System Notification alerts displaying links or errors
 - [x] Ability to click on the Notification and open the link
 - [x] Seamless OAuth2 Web-Flow authentication to GitHub.com (no password)
 - [x] GitHub's access Token securely stored inside your [Keychain](https://en.wikipedia.org/wiki/Keychain_(software))
 - [x] Uploads raw text to the gist service creating a new gist
 - [x] Uploads raw text to the gist service updating current gist (incremental/revisions)
+- [x] Shortens any URL and prepares the shortened link in your Pasteboard (ready to paste)
+- [x] Keeps a list of your latest uploads and URL shorts
-- [x] Up to 20 recent upload links
+- [x] Clicking a recent upload from the list, open it in your default browser
 - [ ] Recent upload links synced via iCloud across all your Macs
 - [ ] Configure the app through the Options menu

 ## Features roadmap for v2.0

-- [ ] Seamless OAuth2 Web-Flow authentication to Imgur.com (no password)
+- [ ] Seamless OAuth2 Web-Flow authentication to imgur.com (no password)
-- [ ] Uploads images to imgur
+- [ ] Uploads images to imgur.com
 - [ ] Uploads folders to iCloud Disk
 - [ ] Automatically ZIPs folders before upload
 - [ ] Multiple uploads in one operation functionality